Maagnitude/fetal-health-models/README.md

 # fetal_health_models

-In this notebook, I will deal with the development of classification models for a dataset, given in tabular data form.
+In this notebook, I'm developing classification models for a dataset, given in tabular data form.

 Specifically, I will develop classification models to assess the health of a fetus based on characteristics extracted from cardiotocography examinations of pregnant women.